zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

 This setup is useful for cross platform applications.
 The .pyz file can be run directly on systems that have Python installed, e.g. GNU/Linux.
 While on windows the exe can be used.
-Note that starting the .pyz file uses the systems Python installation without any efforrts to separate the application from the system.
+Note that starting the .pyz file uses the systems Python installation without any efforts to separate the application from the system.
 So different versions of dependencies may be available etc.

 Virtualenv
 ==========
 Virtualenv also has the idea to separate Python installations from each other.
-But it's meanto for the local machine / developer etc, not as a means to distribute applications.
+But it's meant to for the local machine / developer etc, not as a means to distribute applications.

 Virtualenvs are not designed to be moved around on the disk (though there is a